-- In a large bowl sift together the flours, sugar, baking powder, baking soda and salt.
+- In a large bowl whisk together the flour, sugar, baking powder and salt.
 Add the choc chips and mix it well.

 - In a separate bowl whisk together the eggs, milk, peanut butter and vanilla until well mixed.

-- Divide the batter equally among the 12 muffin holes and then sprinkle the demerara sugar over the tops.
+- Divide the batter equally among the 12 muffin holes (to about ¾ full)